 The quantum of bonus for an employee does not exceed a certain percentage (as stipulated in the compensation policy) of the total fixed pay in a year.
 Within this percentage, if the quantum of bonus exceeds a predefined threshold percentage of the total fixed pay, a part of the bonus is deferred and paid over a period.
-The deferred portion is subject to malus, under which the Bank would prevent vesting of all or part of the variable pay in the event of an enquiry determining gross negligence or breach of integrity.
-In such cases, variable pay already paid out is also subject to clawback arrangements.
+The deferred portion is subject to malus, under which the Bank would prevent vesting of all or part of the variable pay in the event of an enquiry determining gross negligence, breach of integrity or in the event of a reasonable evidence of deterioration in financial performance.
+In such cases, variable pay already paid out is subject to clawback arrangements.

-f) Description of the different forms of variable remuneration that the Bank utilises and the rationale for using these different forms.
+f) Description of the different forms of variable remuneration that the Bank utilises and the rationale for using these different forms